Free Solar Panels and Solar Buyback

 Are free solar panels a good idea?
 We take you through the pros and cons of such schemes, and give you advice on what your options are if you can't afford to buy solar panels outright.

 Plus we look at how solar buyback (also known as solar equity release) schemes work, and whether they’re a good idea if you already have solar panels.
+Click on the links below to jump straight to what you want to know.

-How do free solar panels schemes work?
+- How do free solar panel schemes work?

 'Free' solar panel schemes, also known as rent-a-roof schemes, used to be commonplace a couple of years ago.
 These were run by companies eager to cash in on the feed-in tariff (FIT).
 This guarantees payment in return for electricity generated using renewable technologies, including solar power.